 - BUSINESS LOGIC TESTING: Testing to determine if the flow or architecture of the application can be manipulated to gain access to sensitive information through flaws in business logic or application workflows.

 Project Plan: Prior to testing, HALOCK will develop a project plan detailing the specific plan, timing, and related considerations.
-This ensure all parties know what to expect throughout the execution of testing and reporting.
+This ensure all parties know what to expect throughout the execution of web application penetration testing and reporting.

-Penetration Test Report: The complete results of the penetration test are documented in our content rich report which includes the background, summary of findings, detailed findings, scope and methodology, and supplemental content for context and reference.
+Web App Penetration Testing Report: The complete results of the penetration test are documented in our content rich report which includes the background, summary of findings, detailed findings, scope and methodology, and supplemental content for context and reference.

-- Background: An introduction of the general purpose, scope, methodology, and timing of the penetration test.
+- Background: An introduction of the general purpose, scope, methodology, and timing of all web app penetration testing.

 - Summary of Findings: A concise overview summarizing the results at a glance, such as key critical findings requiring priority attention, system or recurring issues, and other general results.